Chen-BBe/GitTut/README.md

 ![Overview of the Git data transport](https://github.com/Seven-Bi/GitTut/blob/master/images/git_data_transport.png)

-## Q1 in what case would be called either fork/clone/fetch?
+## Q1 in what case would be called fork, clone or fetch?

     Fork actually create your own remote repo on your account called origin which a copy of the original repo but not really that one